czzarr/czzarr.github.com/source/_posts/2012-06-19-starting-startup-not-principal-concern.markdown

 ---
 layout: post
-title: "Starting a Startup Should Not Be The Principal Concern"
+title: "Starting a Startup Should Not Be The Primary Concern"
 date: 2012-06-19 13:12
 comments: true
 author: Charles Miglietti